 Glow in the Dark Gak

 Gak, more commonly known as slime, is something almost everyone has made, but here are some instructions on how to make glow-in-the-dark gak.
-At the end of this entry, explore some of the science behind gak and glow-in-the-dark toys.
+At the end of the instructions, explore some of the science behind gak and glow-in-the-dark toys.

 For this experiment, you will need:

-• Green phosphorescent pigment (available for purchase at www.douglasandsturgess.com)
+• Green phosphorescent pigment (the most affordable we found is at www.douglasandsturgess.com)

 Add 1/4 water and 1 tsp. of borax to one container.

-Add 1/4 cup water and 1/4 cup white glue to a second container.
+Add 1/4 cup water and 1/4 cup glue to a second container.

 Make sure that both mixtures are fully combined and dissolved.